 Competitive harm is addressed in India in terms of AAEC.
 The term AAEC is not defined in the Act and there are no general guidelines as yet.
 The factors to be taken into account by the CCI in determining whether a combination has an AAEC are set out in Section 20(4), and a couple of these factors describe competitive harm.

 In a number of cases, the CCI has accepted or proposed structural remedies where a proposed combination would result in high combined market shares and unacceptable increases in levels of concentration.
-In all these cases, the CCI has tailored the remedies to the specific circumstances in each of these cases.
-The CCI has not followed a ‘one size fits all’ approach.
+In all these cases, the CCI has not followed a ‘one size fits all’ approach but has tailored the remedies to the specific circumstances of each case.
 ‘Divestiture’ may be of products, businesses or shareholdings.
 Structural remedies akin to divestiture include commitments to exit a business or not to re-enter a market.

 In Dow/DuPont, the CCI had AAEC concerns in relation to three products and sets of products.

-First, in relation to a fungicide for grapes, the CCI found that the parties had market shares of 30–35 per cent and 5–10 per cent, that there was an increase in concentration in a moderately concentrated market, that competitors were distantly placed, that there were entry barriers (research, field trials and multiple approvals) and that small farmers had no countervailing power.
+First, in relation to a fungicide for grapes, the CCI found that the parties had market shares of 30 to 35 per cent and 5 to 10 per cent, that there was an increase in concentration in a moderately concentrated market, that competitors were distantly placed, that there were entry barriers (research, field trials and multiple approvals) and that small farmers had no countervailing power.
 The CCI found that a particular formulation that was being discontinued accounted for most of one party’s sales.
 It proposed that the parties that undertook the commercialisation of the product should cease and not recommence, and withdraw registration, cancel trademarks, and not sell or supply in India.

-Finally, in relation to a particular polyethylene product, the CCI had AAEC concerns given the parties’ quite high market shares of 10–15 per cent and 25–30 per cent, the increase in concentration in a moderately concentrated market and the distant placing of other competitors.
+Finally, in relation to a particular polyethylene product, the CCI had AAEC concerns given the parties’ quite high market shares of 10 to 15 per cent and 25 to 30 per cent, the increase in concentration in a moderately concentrated market and the distant placing of other competitors.
 As such, the CCI proposed the transfer of Dow’s business in the product in India to an independent and unconnected third party.

 Agrium/PotashCorp involved the proposed amalgamation of two major fertiliser companies.
-Both of them supplied in India through a JV, Canpotex, in which they and a third party, Mosaic, had joint control.
+Both supplied in India through a JV, Canpotex, in which they and a third party, Mosaic, had joint control.
 The CCI found that the reduction in shareholders from three to two would mean that each would be constrained by one rather than two shareholders.
 This would lead to a greater alignment of interests and incentives.
-The combination would thus lead to the strengthening of Canpotex and there would be an impact on competition dynamics.
+The combination would thus lead to the strengthening of Canpotex and this would affect competition dynamics.

 The CCI considered that the proposed combination would be likely to have an AAEC in the market for potash in India.
-Canpotex and the three companies had 45–50 per cent of the Indian potash market, with two other significant players having shares of 20–25 per cent.
+Canpotex and the three companies had 45 to 50 per cent of the Indian potash market, with two other significant players having shares of 20 to 25 per cent.
 Any further increase in concentration in an already highly concentrated market could lead to adverse competitive effects.
 The combination would strengthen structural links between the parties with regard to the management and control of Canpotex.
-The CCI also considered that the proposed combination denied the market the opportunity to create situations where it could have benefited from the probable disintegration of the JV, thereby reinforcing the coordinated effects.
+The CCI also considered that the proposed combination denied the market the opportunity to create situations in which it could have benefited from the probable disintegration of the JV, thereby reinforcing the coordinated effects.
 The CCI also rejected arguments that Indian Potash Limited had significant buyer power and that Canpotex was a price taker.